ivanpetrovic/dissolver/README.md

 # Dissolver
 ### NOTE: This is a wip repo.
-It's not currently in working order and has many bugs.
+So be warned there maybe be bugs.

 This project is a fork of https://github.com/elixirdrops/kerosene.
 I thought to take it over because it does not look as if its being activly developed